safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise2.md

 <br>**7) Run Workspace**
 <br>Test run the workspace in FME Desktop.
-Inspect the output.
+Inspect the output in Visual Preview.
 You should find the output is a Geodatabase containing seven tables (the Neighborhoods table and a separate table for each set of voting places).

 ![](./Images/Img2.221.Ex2.OutputTables.png)